by Victor Sesma

 Victor Sesma is an Alicantinian living in London.
 He is a Software Engineer who likes writing about the city he was born.

-In Alicante, there are a few public founded swimming pools.
+In Alicante, there are a few public-founded swimming pools.
 Those are quite good for doing sport, improving your swimming abilities or just going for a swim.
-Let’s going to see where they are and their characteristics.
+Let’s go to see where they are and their characteristics.

 In Alicante, there are many public swimming pools but only 3 are managed and funded by the council (but all Alicante beaches are public and free to use).
 The prices are lower in

 The first indoor/outdoor swimming pool is located in Monte Tossal which translates into Tossal Hill (it is located, obviously, on the top of a hill).
 Its official name is José Antonio

 The swimming pool schedule or timetable is:

 |Monday to Friday||8:00h to 21:15h|

 12:00 to 14:00

 The indoor swimming pool has a length of 25 meters and there are 8 lines available.
 The water temperature is controlled and 2 lines will be reserved for people using flippers.
 When there are programmed courses 2 or 3 lines will be closed for the people in the class while the rest of the swimming pool is open for solo swimmers.